siero/CSE110A-sp2025/overview.md

 * **Module 3: Intermediate Representations**

 * **Module 4: Optimizations**

-* **Module 5: Backends**

 ## Class Format

 Each class is 65 minutes.
-I plan to stay after class for roughly 15 minutes to answer questions.
+I plan to stay after class for roughly 10 minutes to answer questions.
 Please be respectful of time and make sure that everyone who stays afterwards is able to see me.
 We will meet out in the hallway so we do not disturb the next class.

 _Non-protected materials_ will be hosted on this website.
 This includes the schedule, lecture slides, and references, etc.